Jhumka regional prison

 Jhumka regional prison (Nepali:झुम्का कारागार, Jhumka Karagar) is the largest correction centre in Eastern Nepal.
 It is located near Jhumka town in Sunsari district.
-Initially, it had capacity of 500 inmates; it was upgraded in 2014 to accommodate 1500 inmates.
-The prison has a facility of education and training for the prisoners.
+Initially, it had a capacity of 500 inmates; it was upgraded in 2014 to accommodate 1500 inmates.
+The prison has a facility for the education and training of the prisoners.